70 more Fairfax Media jobs to go

 And sometimes the company's own journalists in Australia have pointed the finger at Kiwi staff for mistakes.

-Next story in National: Govt bill won't help children - Commissioner
+Next story in New Zealand: Govt bill won't help children - Commissioner

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.